neat/adaptive/core

 DEFAULT_LINEAGE_PRESSURE_STRENGTH

-Default lineage pressure strength when initializing the option.
+Default lineage pressure strength applied when initializing the ancestor-uniqueness option.

 DEFAULT_MAX_MUTATION_AMOUNT